Nikolasitude/Interactive-Python/README.md

 ```
 import interactive

-#if you want to save your inputs, give a file path
+# if you want to save your inputs, give a file path
 your_file_path = "log.py"

 interactive.interact(your_file_path)

+# you can also just use the interactive interpreter
+interactive.interact()
 ```

 The bold lines will be stored :